RC416/DSGE-models/README.md

 - Is Julia meaningfully faster than Python for this task?
 - Is Julia a suitable alternative to something like c++ for writing fast code?
 - Are there other notable advantages/disadvantages to Julia?
+- Can these benefts be achieved "out of the box" by a novice user

 Unfortunately, Julia did not shine in this application.
 It was not faster than Python and was not otherwise better.
 I liked some of the available features and plan to try it in other projects.